FraunhoferIOSB/FROST-Server/docs/settings/auth.md

     An authentication provider that uses a keycloak server for authentication.
 * **auth.allowAnonymousRead:**
   If true, anonymous users are allowed to read (GET) data.
+* **auth.authenticateOnly:**
+  Let the auth module only handle authentication, not authorisation.
+If this is set the auth module attaches the user principal to each request, but no authoristion restrictions are applied.
+Use this when authorisation is handled by other components. default: false.
 * **auth.autoUpdateDatabase:**
   Automatically apply database updates.
 * **auth.role.read:**